Amas-01/amm-stacks/README.md

 # AMM Stacks

-An Automated Market Maker (AMM) implementation on the Stacks blockchain, inspired by Uniswap V2.
+An Automated Market Maker (AMM) implementation on the Stacks blockchain.
 This project provides decentralized token swapping, liquidity provision, and pool management using Clarity smart contracts and a modern Next.js frontend.

 ## Features